ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

   To enable, disable, or limit the Revisions feature, apply [Revisions Configurations](../../document-extensions/revisions/overview#revisions-configurations) to all and/or specific collections.
-* Revisions and their configurations can be managed and used via API methods and Studio.
+* Revisions and their configurations can be managed via API methods or using Studio.

 * In this page:
   * [Revisions Configurations](../../document-extensions/revisions/overview#revisions-configurations)